Segment Security

 router segment-security

 The router segment-security command enters Router Segment-Security Configuration Mode.
-This mode is required to enable or disable MSS-Group (segment security), and to enter the Router Segment-Security VRF configuration mode to create segments from match lists and to configure MSS-Group.
+Use this mode to enable or disable MSS-Group (segment security), and to enter the Router Segment-Security VRF Configuration Mode to create segments from match lists and to configure MSS-Group.

 The no router segment-security command removes the MSS-Group configuration from running-config.